 Figure 31: Average collection rate (%) for PET bottle waste for selected EU27+3 countries in 2022.
-Source: ICIS Analysis made in Malta since the launch of the DRS.
-As in Central Europe, a rapid development is expected in this region with further establishment of multiple new DRS systems in coming years (e.g., scheme in Romania launched in November 2023).
+Source: ICIS Analysis

-Meanwhile, the conversations on DRS in Italy, France and UK have stalled in 2022 while bottle collection rates in these countries averaged between 59% - 63%.
+Meanwhile, the conversations on DRS in Italy, France and UK have stalled in 2022 while bottle collection rates in these countries averaged between 58%-60%.
 However, it is important to note that the UK and Spain have some of the highest tray collection average rates in Europe, reporting separation for recycling of over 30%.

-Finally, Southeastern Europe (Bulgaria, Croatia, Cyprus, Greece, Malta and Romania) has achieved an average of 30% for bottle collection.
-Within the region, Croatia showed the highest average bottle collection, estimated at around 87%, having a DRS established since 2006.
-Significant improvements in bottle collection were also
+Finally, Southeastern Europe (Bulgaria, Croatia, Cyprus, Greece, Malta and Romania) has achieved an average of 28% for bottle collection.
+Within the region, Croatia and Romania showed the highest average bottle collection - estimated at around 63% and 33% respectively.
+Significant improvements in bottle collection were also made in Malta since the launch of the DRS.
+As in Central Europe, a rapid development is expected in this region with further establishment of multiple new DRS systems in coming years (e.g., scheme in Romania launched in November 2023).